Skip to content

 ASI09Trust Exploitation

-Contracts enforce boundaries on sub-agent spawning and cross-tool chaining.
+Rules enforce boundaries on sub-agent spawning and cross-tool chaining.

-EU AI Act (effective Aug 2026)
+EU AI Act risk-management touchpoints

 Article 9Risk Management

-• Declarative contracts document allowed/denied actions
+• Declarative rules document allowed and blocked actions

 • Observe mode for non-blocking evaluation before enforcement

-• Audit trail with contract version hashing
+• Decision log with policy version hashing

-• Session contracts for operational limits
+• Session rules for operational limits

 Article 14Human Oversight